 Subject to employment laws, you can employ your children in the business.
 Again, you must pay them the relevant national minimum wage for the hours they work unless they also live in the family home.

 It may also mean that if you make payments to your children you must register with HMRC as an employer.
 This applies even if you are only giving them a holiday job, unless their earnings are below the lower earnings limit.
 Be sure to check or else you could incur fines and penalties.

 What are the rules if I employ my children, but they are still students?

 If you employ a student at any time other than their normal holidays, you operate PAYE as normal.
 However, if you have children at college or university and you employ them solely during the summer, winter or Easter holidays, you may be able to apply special rules to their pay which can make the administration simpler and negate the need for you to register as an employer with HMRC.

 If you meet this criteria, you may be able to pay the student without deducting tax, although in most cases you will still have to deduct and account for national insurance.
 Full details can be found on the HMRC website.

 Where can I go for advice on employing family members?

 Employing anyone is complicated and a minefield of rules and regulation.
-To ensure that you do follow the rules on this it is always best to seek specific advice from your accountant who will know and understand your circumstances and can make sure that you adhere to the tax laws and your solicitor for employment law issues.
+To ensure that you do follow the rules on this it is always best to seek specific advice from your accountant for guidance on tax and your solicitor for employment law issues.